Edme-Bonaventure Courtois: Life

 Courtois was the son of a baker.
 He met Danton at the College of Juilly, where he finished his brilliant studies.
 He was a manufacturer of sabots at Arcis-sur-Aube.
 In 1787 his wife died.
 He was elected to the Legislative as deputy of the Aube and to the National Convention and supported the Montagnards.
 In 1791 he helped Danton to hide.

 Courtois, who compared Robespierre with Catiline, was involved in the coup that led to the fall of Robespierre, together with Laurent Lecointre, the instigator.
 Lecointre contacted Robert Lindet on the 6th, and Vadier on the 7th Thermidor.
 The other members were: Fréron, Barras, Tallien, Thuriot, Rovère, Garnier de l’Aube and Guffroy (Fouché was not involved).
 They decided that Hanriot, Dumas and the family Duplay had to be arrested first, so Robespierre would be without support.

 After the 9 Thermidor, he was a member of the commission in charge of the inventory of the papers owned by Robespierre, including the will of Marie-Antoinette written in the Conciergerie on her last day 16 October 1793.

+On 30 July Courtois took in custody Robespierre's books by Corneille, Voltaire, Rousseau, Mably, Locke, Bacon, Pope, articles by Addison and Steele in The Spectator, an English and Italian dictionary, an English grammar, and the Bible.
+Nothing about Richard Price or Joseph Priestley who had influenced Condorcet, Mirabeau, Clavière and Brissot so much.

 He published the famous report «Papiers inédits trouvés chez Robespierre, Saint-Just etc.» in February 1795.
 It is possible he added, and left papers out.